PCB Design

 Use a 4-layer board when the design has dense routing, microcontrollers, mixed analog and digital sections, faster edges, switching regulators, USB or other higher-speed interfaces, noise sensitivity, or tight mechanical space.
 The cost increase can be justified if it prevents layout compromises that would cause debugging delays or redesigns.

-PCB Design Review Checklist
+PCB Pre-Order Review Checklist

 A good PCB review should happen before fabrication files are released.
 The goal is to catch errors that automated checks miss: wrong footprints, bad connector orientation, missing test access, questionable return paths, and layout choices that pass DRC but fail in real hardware.